stefkn/personal-site/src/content/posts/lessons-from-flask-in-production.md

 ### Storing large data structures in templates (!?!)

 I wish I could say I've never seen this, but I have.
-I'm not sure I need to explain why this is terrible.

 ```html
 <!-- DISCLAIMER: All code appearing in this example are fictitious.
 Any resemblance to real production code, living or dead, is purely coincidental. -->